Menopause. It’s for older women, isn’t it? But early menopause can strike girls even in their teens.

-Then I went to the Daisy Network conference, a large support group for women suffering with Premature Ovarian Insufficiency (POI), also known as Premature Menopause.
+Then I went to the Daisy Network conference, a large support group for women suffering with Premature Ovarian Insufficiency (POI).

 Menopause is simply the name given to the time when you’ve not had a period for 12 months, and if you’re in your 40s, you kind of gear yourself up for it.
 You might notice some of the symptoms, changes in your periods, maybe hot flushes and other changes.